jump-dev/jump-dev.github.io/pages/governance.md

 ## Transferring repositories to jump-dev

-The [JuMP-dev Github organization] exists to simplify the management of Github permissions on JuMP-related repositories.
+The [JuMP-dev GitHub organization] exists to simplify the management of GitHub permissions on JuMP-related repositories.
 It is not a curation of all JuMP-compatible solvers and supporting packages.